OutSystems/docs-product/src/ref/ui-patterns/web/layout-login.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Layout Login UI Pattern.
+summary: Advanced use cases for the Layout Login web block.
 ---

 # Layout Login Reference